sakaal/service_infra_ansible/README.md

     * Manually push the target inventory changes to the main repository.

 The hypervisors are now ready for service operation.

+### Provisioning guest virtual machines

+1. Replace the `[libvirt_guests_host.example.com]` group in the `bootstrap` inventory by substituting your hypervisor hostnames for `host.example.com`.
+Create one group per hypervisor.

+1. Add the guest virtual machine fully qualified domain names (FQDNs) in the `bootstrap` inventory under the guests group of the desired hypervisor.

+1. For each guest, copy the `host_vars/guest.host.example.com.sample` to a file with a name matching the guest FQDN, and edit the file to set the guest provisioning parameters:

+        cd host_vars/
+        cp guest.host.example.com.sample guest.host.example.com

+1. Provision the guest virtual machines:

+        ansible-playbook guests.yml -i bootstrap

+1. TODO: Transfer the guests to the main CMDB.

 ## Continual improvement